Bulletin #3101, Recipe to Market: How to Start a Specialty Food Business in Maine

 - name and address of the manufacturer, packer, or distributor.

 Refer to the FDA’s A Food Labeling Guide online, or request a copy from the FDA at 240.402.2373.

-The eight food allergens that require an allergen statement are milk, eggs, fish, wheat, crustacean shellfish such as lobster and crab, tree nuts, peanuts, and soybeans.
-For further guidance on listing allergens, consult the FDA’s Questions and Answers Regarding Food Allergens, including the Food Allergen Labeling and Consumer Protection Act of 2004 (Edition 4) (call 240.402.2371 for a hard copy of the document).
-You can e-mail the FDA with general questions at firstname.lastname@example.org.
+The eight food allergens that require an allergen statement are milk, eggs, fish, wheat, crustacean shellfish such as lobster and crab, tree nuts, peanuts, and soybeans and also includes sulfites.
+For further guidance on listing allergens, consult the FDA’s Questions and Answers Regarding Food Allergens, including the Food Allergen Labeling and Consumer Protection Act of 2004 (Edition 4).
+You can call or e-mail Carol D’lima in regards to questions related to this document at 240.402.1697 or Carol.Dlima@fda.dhhs.gov.
 If you are using commercially produced foods as ingredients in your food product, you must also include the food ingredients of that product in the label, as well.
 For example: Water, sugar, Worcestershire sauce [vinegar, molasses, corn syrup, anchovies…].

 10. Am I exempt from the nutrition label requirement?